alphagov/govuk-developer-docs/source/manual/get-started.html.md

     dev$ ./update-bundler.sh

-There are also some Python apps, which use [PIP][].
+There are also some Python apps, which use [pip][].
 You’ll probably need to install those dependencies too, so run:

     dev$ ./update-pip.sh